 with the deeper meaning of the holidays and the magic of love.
 Here's how.

 1. Explain to your child that your December holiday is about “presence” or time together, not about “presents” -- and then keep your promise!

-When she asks you to do something with her, why not leave the dishes in the sink or your email unanswered for now?
-Sure you were going to make that
+When they ask you to do something with them why not leave the dishes in the sink or your email unanswered for now?
+Sure, you were going to make that

 2. Manage Expectations.
-Ask your child to carefully consider his desires and tell you four gift ideas:
+Ask your child to carefully consider their desires and tell you four gift ideas:

 - A store-bought gift that is within your means (this may take some back and forth discussion).

 - A "together" present that you will do with them, like going to the zoo.